devandutta/PianoEmulator/README.md

 This was a fun project I did in my first CS course in which I wrote logic to convert musical notes into acceptable notes for the ButtonBass piano emulator online.

+The program will also verify musical note sequences to confirm that they are valid before attempting to convert to ButtonBass equivalents.

 There are a lot of files in the directory so below is a breakdown of what's here.

 Files/Folders in the directory: